the-crypt-keeper/can-ai-code/README.md

 ## Key Ideas

 * Interview questions written by humans, test taken by AI
-* Sandbox enviroment (Docker-based) for untrusted Python and NodeJS execution
+* Inference scripts for all common API providers and CUDA-enabled quantization runtimes
-* Provide reference coding prompts tuned for each LLM
+* Sandbox enviroment (Docker-based) for untrusted Python and NodeJS code validation
-* Compare LLM models coding performance against each other
+* Evaluate effects of prompting techniques and sampling parameters on LLM coding performance
-* Evaluate effects of prompting techniques and sampling parameters as well as the impact of quantization methods on LLM coding performance
+* Evaluate LLM coding performance degradation due to quantization

 ## News